bvoris/osintprofdev/README.md

 # Open Source Intelligence Profile Deviser
 Python Web Scrapper that creates a profile on an individual based on their web footprint.

+# This is currently in development and the source is not complete

 ## Connect with me at